- You are here:

 With over 2.8 million print and 500,000 online books, and more than 37,000 print and online journals, the Library welcomes almost two million visitors borrowing three million items every year.

 Our staff provide specialist support, information literacy and academic skills teaching, so that students and staff find, use and apply the information they need effectively.

 The Library offers a variety of study environments, with over 3,900 study spaces across its three campus buildings, from silent individual study to vibrant group work areas.
 There are extensive computer facilities and the Library is wireless enabled throughout for laptop use.

 What we're doing

 The project will investigate the requirements for, and pilot the implementation of, an institutional research data management infrastructure.

 This project is developing a prototype service, based on the Copac database, to support collection management in UK research libraries.

-Information on current and completed projects.
+Information on all current and completed projects.